metabase/metabase/docs/databases/connections/snowflake.md

 ### Role (optional)

 Specify a role to override the database user's default role.
-For example, if the database user is `REPORTER` with default role `REPORTER`, but the user also has access to role `REPORTERPRODUCT`, then filling in `REPORTERPRODUCT` in the `Role` field will ensure that the `REPORTERPRODUCT` role is used instead of the user's default `REPORTER` role.
+For example, if the database user `METABASE` has the roles:
+- Default role `APPLICATION`.
+- Additional role `ANALYTICS`.

+You can enter `ANALYTICS` in the Role field to ensure that the `METABASE` user connects to Snowflake using the `ANALYTICS` role by default.

 ## Use an SSH tunnel